Relativistic chiral description of the $^1S_0$ nucleon-nucleon scattering: Introdcution

 In our previous study~\cite{Ren:2016jna}, we took the SFF to regularize the kernel of the relativistic LO chiral potential.
 However, this form factor is not covariant.
 In order to maintain the self-consistency, a covariant FF is favored in the relativistic framework.
 Therefore, in this work, we explore a separable form factor which is manifestly covariant.

 As an application, we study the simplest but most challenging $^1S_0$ channel with this new form factor.
 There are several particular features in the $^1S_0$ wave, such as the large variance of phase shifts from $60^\circ$ to $-10^\circ$ with the laboratory energy $T_\mathrm{lab.}\leq 300$ MeV, a significantly larger scattering length ($a=23.7$ fm) than the pion Compton wave length, the zero amplitude, namely the zero phase shift of $^1S_0$ with the center of mass (c.m.) momentum $k_0\sim 340$ MeV, a virtual bound state around $i\gamma= -i10$~MeV.
 In Ref.~\cite{vanKolck:1998bw}, van Kolck pointed out that a different kind of fine-tuning is needed to produce the zero amplitude of $^1S_0$ in contrast with the virtual bound state.
 Since these typical energy scales, such as $-i10$ MeV and $340$ MeV~\footnote{In Ref.~\cite{Lutz:1999yr}, the chiral expansion of {\it NN} potential is performed around the scattering momentum of the zero amplitude, $k_0=340$ MeV.}, are smaller than the chiral symmetry breaking scale ($\Lambda_\chi\sim 1$ GeV), they should be roughly reproduced at the lowest order according to the principle of effective field theories, as explored in Ref.~\cite{SanchezSanchez:2017tws}.
 Thus, the description of these quantities may be considered as a criterion to test a natural power counting for the {\it NN} interaction.
-Inspired by Ref.~\cite{SanchezSanchez:2017tws}, where the unique features of $^1S_0$ are well described simultaneously by rearranging the short-range interactions in non-relativistic ChPT, we extend our previous work~\cite{Ren:2016jna} to perform a systematic study of the $^1S_0$ channel up to leading order in the relativistic framework to describe/predict the related quantities with the covariant and spearable form factor.
+Inspired by Ref.~\cite{SanchezSanchez:2017tws}, where the unique features of $^1S_0$ are well described simultaneously by rearranging the short-range interactions in non-relativistic ChPT, we extend our previous work~\cite{Ren:2016jna} to perform a systematic study of the $^1S_0$ channel up to leading order in the relativistic framework to describe/predict the related quantities with the covariant and separable form factor.

 The manuscript is organized as follows.
 We first present the $^1S_0$ potential in the relativistic formulation, and compare the covariant FF with the non-covariant one.
-In Section III, we show the description of the $^1 S_0$ phase shifts and the predicted low energy quanties, followed by a short summary in Section IV.
+In Sec.III, we show the description of the $^1 S_0$ phase shifts and the predicted low energy quantities, followed by a short summary in Sec.IV.